Holycoder96/int-301/README.md

 2. Index.php // another html page for redirection.

-3. Create a database name it "int-301" the import the "database_file.sql"
+3. Create a database in phpmyadmin and name it "int-301" the import the "database_file.sql"

 In includes folder.